-- All panels can be hidden, undocked, stacked, or repositioned on the fly. - Right-click on the title bar of a visible panel to restore hidden panels. - Double-click in the plotting region of many viewers to open an options window with additional customization controls.
+- All panels can be hidden, undocked, stacked, or repositioned on the fly. - Right-click (Control-click on Mac) on the title bar of a visible panel to restore hidden panels.

+Double-click in the plotting region of many viewers to open an options window with additional customization controls.